CDLUC3/mrt-tind-harvester/README.md

 [TIND DA](http://info.tind.io/da) installation to identify full-res TIFF files for ingest into Merritt.

+The harvester needs to run on a server with access to:

+1. the TIND OAI-PMH feed
+2. the Merritt ingest server for the target environment

+In addition, the Merritt ingest server needs to have access to any URLs that will be ingested into Merritt as a result of the harvest

 ## Configuration

 Each feed to be harvested requires a YAML configuration file, e.g.